Bougainville campaign: Conclusion

-Combat operations on Bougainville ended with the surrender of Japanese forces on Bougainville on 21 August 1945.
-The Empire of Japan surrendered in Tokyo Bay on 2 September 1945.
 The last phase of the campaign saw 516 Australians killed and another 1,572 wounded.
 8,500 Japanese were killed at the same time, while disease and malnutrition killed another 9,800 and some 23,500 troops and labourers surrendered at the end of the war.
 Of the casualties suffered during the second phase of the campaign, historian Harry Gailey writes: "it was a terrible toll for an island whose possession after March 1944 was of no consequence in bringing the war to a close ...
 That the Australian soldiers performed so well when they had to know that what they were doing was in the larger sphere unnecessary and unappreciated at home says much for the courage and the discipline of the ordinary Australian infantryman".

 In contrast, Australian historian Karl James has argued that the 1944–45 Bougainville campaign was justifiable given that it could not be known at the time that Japan would surrender in August 1945, and there was a need to both free up Australian forces for operations elsewhere and liberate the island's civilian population.
 Of the civilian population, according to Hank Nelson estimates that the Bougainvillean population declined by 25% after 1943 from over 52,000 in 1943 to under 40,000 by 1946.

 Three Victoria Crosses were awarded during the campaign.
 Corporal Sefanaia Sukanaivalu of Fiji received the award posthumously for his bravery at Mawaraka on 23 June 1944; he is the only Fijian to have received the award to date.
 Corporal Reg Rattey received the award for his actions during the fighting around Slater's Knoll on 22 March 1945, while Private Frank Partridge earned his in one of the final actions of the campaign on 24 July 1945 during fighting along the Ratsua front.
 Partridge was the only member of the militia to receive the Victoria Cross, which was also the last of the war awarded to an Australian.